Split & Classify

 When you upload a multi-page document to FormX, the Split & Classify feature detects page boundaries, identifies the document type on each page, and routes each page to the appropriate extractor.

-Setting up Split & Classify involves two parts: creating and configuring your extractors first, then connecting everything in Workspace.
+Setting up Split & Classify involves 3 parts: creating and configuring your extractors first, combining your extractors into a single extractor, then create and connect the combined extractor to a workspace to start working on your files.

 Part 1 - Create Your Individual Extractors

-1. From Extractors, create individual extractors for each document type you want to handle (e.g., Invoice, Receipt, ID Card).
+1. From Extractors, create an individual extractor for each document type you want to handle (e.g., Invoice, Receipt, ID Card).
 These are the extractors that will process each classified page.

 2. Create an "Others" extractor to act as a fallback.
 Any page that doesn't match a recognised document type will be routed here, so nothing gets silently dropped.